ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

   * Note down the IP address of BlueCompute NGINX Docker container
   * Optionally define a DNS for BlueCompute NGINX

-4. Align APIC settings across sites
+4. __Align APIC settings across sites__
-5. Configure BlueCompute Web Application and Mobile Application to point to the Load Balancer in front of the two APIC instances.
+5. __Configure BlueCompute Web Application and Mobile Application__  to point to the Load Balancer in front of the two APIC instances.
-6. Test availability of the app.
-Test should include the bringing offline APIC service in one location.
+6. __Test availability of the app__  Test should include the bringing offline APIC service in one location.